Melon necrotic spot virus: Disease cycle

 MNSV is seed-borne, soil-borne, and vector-borne.
 It spreads via two means: the soil fungus Olpidium bornovanus, which is soil-borne and moisture dependent, and the cucumber beetles: western spotted cucumber beetle (Diabrotica undecimpunctata undecimpunctata) and banded cucumber beetle (D. balteata).
 Since it is a virus, it is transmitted through vectors.
-Vectors are mediums with which any pathogens are transmitted.
+Vectors are organisms with which any pathogens are transmitted.

 Through seed, infection occurs when the seeds are scattered in soil containing the virus-free fungus.
 This is known as “vector-mediated seed transmission”.
 MNSV which is carried on the seed is released into the soil.

 The virus attaches to the external surface of the zoospores of Olipidium bornovanus using the MNSV coat protein for attachment.
 The fungus itself is observed in only the root tissue of the virus-infected plants.
 Once the fungus invades the plant roots it transmits the virus to the host plants.
 The processes is then repeated once seeds are created.

 Lastly, cucumber beetles act as insect vectors for MNSV.
 They feed on flowers of the plants, if these are available, rather than feeding on leaves.
 This causes reductions in fruit yield.
 If flowers are not available, adult beetles prefer the foliage of the cucurbit crops.
 This is the method by which the beetles spread the virus in a persistent manner.

 Environment

 MNSV can be found in tropical and temperate areas in the world where its host crops thrive.
 The first symptoms sighting of MNSV was seen in Japan.
 The virus has since been reported to be infecting melons in Western Europe, Eastern Europe, the Americas, Asia, and lastly, Australia.
 In the United States, MNSV can be mainly found in the southern states where climates are favorable.
 Symptoms are visible during the spring and autumn seasons due to MNSV requiring higher humidity with specific temperature ranges.
-The virus begins to inoculate plants with symptoms beginning to show when temperatures are under 25℃, with the most severe temperature showing when temperatures drop slightly below 20℃.
+The virus begins to inoculate plants with symptoms beginning to show when temperatures are under 25°C, with the most severe temperature showing when temperatures drop slightly below 20°C.